josemguerra/quiz-app/README.md

 - I want to navigate the site easily.
 - I want to find the content I am looking for.
-- I want to be challenge.
+- I want to be challenged.
-- I want it to be interactive and I want to get feedbacks.
+- I want it to be interactive.
+- I want to get feedback when I answer a question correctly or incorrectly.
+- I want to keep track of my score.
 - I want to be able to view the content in my mobile phone.

 ### As a returning user

+- I want to see a feature if I answer all question correctly.
 - I want to be able to contact through social media.                     ( SOCIAL MEDIA ICONS ---WORK IN PROGRESS - BRANCHING ))))))))
 - I want to be able to fill in a form to ask questions.